 GlobalCore 387 hose is compatible with Parker’s 43 series fittings in sizes -4 to -20.
-The fittings feature one-piece construction with chromium-6-free plating, are offered in more than 2,500 configurations and are available around the world.
+The fittings feature one-piece construction with chromium-6-free plating, are offered in more than 2,500 configurations, and are available around the world.

 The Cylinder Division was able to provide critical design insight and engineering assistance for this application, The cylinder required many special design characteristics to meet the stringent safety parameters on this project.

-The hydraulic cylinder that is used on the bridge is based off of Parker’s 3HB series product.
+The hydraulic cylinder that is used on the bridge is based on Parker’s 3HB series product.
 While this starts as a traditional NFPA product, the 3HB differs in that it does not utilize tie rods.
 This was extremely beneficial for the project since it eliminated the need for tie rod supports (there would have been several needed) and allowed for MFP’s custom manifold to be affixed to the cylinder body at an optimal location.
 The lack of tie rods and supports also reduces overall weight and makes maintenance much easier.
-The standard dual wear band design of the 3HB piston provides excellent bearing surface that will translate to long cylinder life.
+The standard dual wear band design of the 3HB piston provides an excellent bearing surface that will translate to long cylinder life.

 During the installation, MFP’s team utilized the Service Master Easy from the Quick Coupling Division to monitor the different cylinder pressures.
 The Service Master Easy is a convenient, easy to use, handheld meter that can measure four different pressure transducers simultaneously.
 The large screen readout allows the user to see if there are pressure drops (or spikes) in the hydraulic system.

 The Service Master Easy is just one product in the division’s SensoControl product line.
 Being able to effectively monitor equipment systems and diagnose issues before they become problems can help alleviate costly downtime and prevent damage to expensive equipment.
-Parker SensoControl products gives end users an edge in downtime prevention with a full complement of condition monitoring and diagnostic equipment that is ideal for individual components or entire systems.
+Parker SensoControl products give end users an edge in downtime prevention with a full complement of condition monitoring and diagnostic equipment that is ideal for individual components or entire systems.

-Safety and reliability are necessary in a lift bridge, especially for a downtown city location.
+Safety and reliability are necessary for a lift bridge, especially for a downtown city location.
 The Michigan Street Lift Bridge benefits from decades of Parker pump expertise.
 The Pump & Motor Division supplied the 365 Series gear pump for the project.

 Smooth and reliable acceleration and deceleration control are critical to the safe operation of the bridge.
-The Hydraulic Valve Division’s D41FC series are installed as the pilot-operated proportional directional control valves to provide dependable, precise closed-loop control over a range of high flow rates.
+The Hydraulic Valve Division’s D41FC series is installed as the pilot-operated proportional directional control valves to provide dependable, precise closed-loop control over a range of high flow rates.
 Additionally, the D41VW provides reliable on/off directional control of the system.

 Milwaukee has rapidly changing weather with cold, windy, snowy winters and warm, humid summers.
 The lift bridge and its components need to withstand a variety of environmental conditions.
 The digital onboard electronics are situated in a robust metal housing, providing protection against these challenging elements, while also carrying an IP65 designation for the vibrational conditions.

-Parker's distributor partnership with MFP Automation Engineering and many of Parker’s division engineering experts brought the Michigan Street lift bridge to life, and will be part of the city's infrastructure for years to come.
+Parker's distributor partnership with MFP Automation Engineering and many of Parker’s division engineering experts brought the Michigan Street lift bridge to life and will be part of the city's infrastructure for years to come.